 How the Cheese Carriers’ Guild works:

 The Alkmaar Cheese Carriers' Guild consists of 28 men and the cheese master.
 The cheese master is the head of the guild.
 The 28 guild members are divided into four groups.
 These groups are called 'vemen'.
-Each veem has its own cheese scale in the Waaggebouw.
+Each veem has its own cheese scale in the Waaggebouw where the tasman puts the weights on the scale.

 The colours of the 'vemen'